learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

   where your git file has been created:

   ```
-  Initialized empty Git repository in /home/.../.git/
+  Initialized empty Git repository in /home/.../exceptional-realty/.git/
   ```

 * We now have a local git repository.
 If you type `git status` in your terminal, you should see the files we just created listed as 'Untracked files'.
-  Since these files are untracked, any changes made to them won't be recognized by our git repository.
+Since these files are untracked, any changes made to them won't be recognized by our git repository yet.
 * To track the files we've created and changed, type `git add .`.
 Then, we want to record, a.k.a 'commit', these changes to our git repo by typing `git commit -m 'first commit'`.
 The `-m` is short for `--message=`, which we'll use to state what we're doing during this particular commit.
 * If you type `git status` now, you'll see that our files are no longer listed, and that there is 'nothing to commit, the working directory is clean', meaning there are no new changes since the last commit.

 We've got our local work ready to go, so now we need to set up a new remote repository to store this in.